What is File Cabinet Pro?

 ∙Create a list of all your favorite directories in the sidebar.

-∙Create and edit txt, rtf, and rtfd files using the built in lightweight text editor.
+∙Create and edit txt, rtf, rtfd, and .md files using the built in lightweight text editor.

 ∙Rotate images, crop images, and apply filters to images using the built in lightweight image editor.